-Your courses will be research-oriented, and you will receive specialized training typically available only to graduate students at large research-oriented institutions.
-As a major, you may get an opportunity to conduct field research in geology and archaeology at sites in the Florida Keys, Hawaii or the European Alps.
+Your courses will be research-oriented, and you will receive specialized training typically available only to graduate students at large institutions.
+As a major, you may conduct field research in geology and archaeology at sites in the Florida Keys, Hawaii or the European Alps.
 Students regularly do field work in Central New York.
-You may conduct research with faculty members that leads to publication in a scholarly journal or presentation at a conference.
+Your research with faculty members may lead to publication in a scholarly journal or a presentation at a conference.

 Nicole LaBarge ’15 started Hamilton College ready to major in creative writing, took a class and scrapped that idea.
 That same semester she fell for archaeology, which surprised her a little.
 The bigger surprise was falling for geosciences – she’d never been keen on science.More >>